Masterclass

 SAFE stands for simple agreement for future equity.
 It is an agreement between the investor and the startup.
 While raising money through SAFE, there is a transfer of funds from the investor to the company.
 In return, they receive future equity each time the company gets more funds or goes through an acquisition.

 How do SAFEs help a startup?
-Well, unlike a conventional loan, they do not attract an interest or require the borrower to pay back the amount borrowed.
+Well, unlike a conventional loan, they do not charge interest or require the borrower to pay back the amount borrowed.
 Moreover, unlike a priced equity round, you don’t start with a set valuation.
-These reasons make SAFEs cheap, versatile and favourable to the founders when fundraising.
+These reasons make SAFEs cheap, versatile, and favourable to the founders when fundraising.

-For entrepreneurs, SAFEs are an option that allows them to avoid negotiations with investors in most cases.
-Nevertheless, the absence of immediate valuation of the note makes it difficult to determine its value within the company until a conversion event happens.
+For entrepreneurs, SAFEs are an option that, in most cases, allows them to avoid negotiations with investors.
+Nevertheless, the absence of immediate valuation of the note makes it challenging to determine its value within the company until a conversion event happens.

 Discounts and Valuation Caps